KennyOliver/VividHues/README.md

 [![repl](https://repl.it/badge/github/KennyOliver/vividHues)](https://repl.it/@KennyOliver/vividHues)

-Lightweight Python module for coloured strings in the Python console
+VividHues is a lightweight Python module for coloured strings in the Python console!

 <details><summary>Available colours:</summary>